Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Experimental setup

-\paragraph{Baselines} As our instance-adaptive video compression method can be applied to any compression architecture, we focus on comparing to the respective base models: we compare InstA-SSF to our reimplementation of the SSF model~\citep{agustsson2020scale} and InstA-B-EPIC to the B-EPIC model~\citep{pourreza2021extending}.
+As our instance-adaptive video compression method can be applied to any compression architecture, we focus on comparing to the respective base models: we compare InstA-SSF to our reimplementation of the SSF model \citep{agustsson2020scale} and InstA-B-EPIC to the B-EPIC model \citep{pourreza2021extending}.
 To better understand where the benefits of instance-adaptive finetuning come from, we consider an additional SSF18 baseline in which only the encoder is finetuned on each instance.
 Unlike our InstA method, encoder-only finetuning does not require sending any model updates in the bitstream.
-In addition, we show the strongest or most closely related neural baselines, with further baselines in Appendix~\ref{app:more_results}.
+In addition, we show several neural baselines, focusing on those with the strongest published results as well as those that are most closely related to our method.

-We also run the popular classical codecs H.264 (AVC)~\citep{x264} and H.265 (HEVC)~\citep{x265} in the ffmpeg (x264\,/\,x265) implementation~\citep{ffmpeg, libx264, libx265} as well as the (slower but more effective) HM reference implementation~\citep{hm} of H.265.
-To ensure a fair comparison, in the low-latency experiments we restrict all codecs to I-frames and P-frames and fix the GoP size to 12.
+We also run the popular classical codecs H.264 (AVC) \citep{x264} and H.265 (HEVC) \citep{x265} in the ffmpeg (x264\,/\,x265) implementation \citep{ffmpeg, libx264, libx265} as well as the (slower but more effective) HM reference implementation \citep{hm} of H.265.\footnote{We use HM version 16.19.} To ensure a fair comparison, in the P-frame setting we restrict all codecs to I-frames and P-frames and fix the GoP size to 12.
 In the B-frame experiments, we use default settings, allowing the codecs to freely determine frame types and GoP size.
 For ffmpeg, we compare several different encoder presets to study the trade-off between encoding time and RD performance.
 In Appendix~\ref{app:baselines} we provide the exact commands used to generate these baseline results.